10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Manta ray Scuba diving Ishigaki Okinawa Japan

-• From December to April: the manta dive sites are in the south, near Kuroshima, Panari-jima and Kanakawa Bay in the south of Iriomote-jima.
+• From December to April, the manta dive sites are in the south, near Kuroshima, Panari-jima, and Kanakawa Bay, which is south of Iriomote-jima.

-• From May to November: the hotspot is the famous Kabira Bay, in the north side of Ishigaki, but also Yonara Channel between Iriomote-jima and Kohama-jima.
+• From May to November, the hotspot is the famous Kabira Bay, on the north side of Ishigaki, but also Yonara Channel between Iriomote-jima and Kohama-jima.

-If you never met manta rays before and this is something dear to your heart, prefer summer season to winter season when you will have even more chances.
-In my case, we had to go to the south of Iriomote Island, which is more than an hour of boat from Ishigaki, as we couldn’t see them in Kuroshima.
-On a day when the winds were favourable to reach Kabira Bay, we didn’t see any manta ray either.
+If you never met manta rays before and this is something dear to your heart, prefer the summer season to the winter season when you will have even more chances.
+In my case, we had to go to the south of Iriomote Island, which is more than an hour by boat from Ishigaki, as we couldn’t see them in Kuroshima.
+On a day when the winds were favourable to reach Kabira Bay, we didn’t see any manta rays either.

 3 – Turtles on every dive in Kuroshima